Migrants and other vulnerable workers

 Do I have to transfer to the new employer?

-No, you can choose whether to transfer or not.
-You need to tell your current employer as soon as possible or at least within 10 working days from the time they get the information.
-The old employer must send the election notices to the new employer as soon as possible, at least five working days from the time it receives the information from the employee.
+You can choose whether to transfer or not.
+You need to tell your current employer as soon as possible or within 10 working days from the time they get the information.
+The old employer must send the election notices to the new employer as soon as possible, no later than five working days from the time it receives the information from the employee.

 You can also negotiate alternatives to transfer like redeployment into a different role.
 This must be in writing.